agcomphr25/EPOCH-v83/replit.md

 ## User Preferences
 Preferred communication style: Simple, everyday language.
 Production constraints: Do not modify mold capacities or employee settings to unrealistic values.
 Use actual production capacity constraints for accurate scheduling.
+Order finalization rules: Orders with "None" or empty stock models cannot be finalized and sent to the Production Queue.
+The system will block finalization with a clear error message.

 ## Interface Components Reference
 **IMPORTANT: Multiple Order List Interfaces Exist**